microsoft/Trieste/samples/infix/README.md

 ## Parser

-Trieste requires us to construct two objects: a `Parse` object and a `Driver` object.
-The `Parse` object will be used by the parser to turn one or more files into a tree of nodes, where each node is matched with a corresponding token.
-We will come back to the `Driver` object later in this tutorial.
-First, we construct the `Parse` object like so:
+In order to implement the `infix` language in Trieste, we need to begin by implementing a `Parse` object.
+The AST produced by this parser will then be the input to a series of rewrite passes, which will culminate in an AST for the program.
+We want our parser to convert the raw byte stream to semantically meaningful tokens with a minimum of syntax.
+We will rely on later passes to interpret those tokens robustly.
+You can see an (advanced) example of this principle at work in the [YAML Parser](../../parsers/yaml/parse.cc), which encodes whitespace as whitespace tokens but does not attempt to interpret its meaning.

+We begin by constructing the `Parse` object like so:

 ``` c++
 Parse p(depth::file, wf_parser);